Furbaltzher/CCCP/README.md

 # CCCP
 The site for the "highly exclusive" CCCP discord server.
+Since, this was definitely something we needed.